Strong Kato limit can be branching: Introduction

-We point out that our branching example is bi-Lipschitz to a smooth metric with bounded curvature.
-In general, we know from \cite{CMT23} that any Dynkin limit of complete Riemannian surfaces is bi-Lipschitz to an Alexandrov space with curvature bounded below, and that the latter spaces are non-branching.
+Note that $\widehat{g}$ is bi-Lipschitz equivalent to a smooth Riemannian metric with bounded curvature.
+More generally, by \cite{CMT23}, any Gromov--Hausdorff limit of Riemannian surfaces with uniformly bounded Kato constant at a fixed time $T$ is bi-Lipschitz to an Alexandrov space with curvature bounded below, and such spaces are non-branching.

-In the next section, we shortly explain why this metric space is branching.
-The main argument is provided in the third section, where we describe a general class of complete Riemannian surfaces with low regularity (in particular these are locally surfaces with bounded integral curvature (\cite{Fillastre,Troyanov}) that are non-collapsed strong Kato limits.
-We will then explain why our example falls into this class.